uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 ![Globus Software Set Up](/images/globus-gfx/globus-xfer1.PNG)

-If your files are large Globus takes a few seconds or minutes to index them and get ready to transfer.
+If your files are large, Globus takes a few seconds or minutes to index them and get ready to transfer.

 When yout transfer completes, go back to the File Manager window.
 In the left pane, under the USC hpc-transfer Endpoint, click the refresh button in the middle menu (right under the <b>Path</b> field).
 The refresh button is the right-curling arrow, which will pull an updated listing of the files in your home directory on the USC data transfer node.
 If needed, scroll through the list and you will see your files there.